noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 The food that Isis-san made for me was... how should I say this... makes me feel like it’s poorly prepared.
-It wasn’t refined at all, as if it’s made by someone lacking experience...That’s why I could feel that Isis-san had frantically practiced it with trial and error.
+It wasn’t refined at all, as if it’s made by someone lacking experience...
+That’s why I could feel that Isis-san had frantically practiced it with trial and error.
 Is that why...?
 The taste isn’t really something that you can compliment, but this dish is impossibly delicious, and most importantly, it warms my heart.